-ROC Private Clinic provides a cardiac health check, specifically designed for those of South Asian origin (India, Pakistan, Bangladesh, Nepal, Sri Lanka).
+ROC Clinic provides a cardiac health check, specifically designed for those of South Asian origin (India, Pakistan, Bangladesh, Nepal, Sri Lanka).
 This is achieved via a focused strategy of raising awareness of individual risk factors, through a combination of early cardiac screening and education.
 We also believe it is fundamental to facilitate personalized risk evaluation as part of the cardiac health check as well as early treatment amongst this community.

 Heart Disease amongst South Asian population